Catalog Advanced Search

 Class Size Limit: 15 participants

 Join us for a two-day hands-on masonry repointing workshop.
 Under the guidance of David Gibney and Sarah Polzin, participants will learn and practice traditional repointing techniques using both real-world conditions and controlled training environments.
+Students will learn brick and stone repointing techniques.

 Participants will have the opportunity to: